NOAA-PMEL/LAS/README.md

 # LAS

 # N.B.
 There is a serious vulnerabilty in this software (CVE #).
-# If you are still running a version of this, you should apply the following fix.
+# If you are still running LAS 8, you should apply the following fix.

 ## There are no release packages available.
 You should not be intalling new instances of the application.